 Education // Development // Growth // Experience

 The EDGE program help promote a smooth and successful transition into college life.
 This first-year experience (FYE) program is designed to assist freshman adjust both academically and socially to campus life.
-The EDGE program provides students with numerous opportunities throughout the year with an emphasis on meeting new friends and creating tight-knit community those first few weeks on campus.
-Many studies have shown that students living within FYE communites often achieve higher grade point averages and are more likely to persist until graduation.
+This first-year experience (FYE) program is designed to assist freshman adjust both academically and socially to campus life.
+The EDGE program provides students with numerous opportunities throughout the year with an emphasis on meeting new friends and creating community those first few weeks on campus.
+Many studies have shown that students living within FYE communities often achieve higher grade point averages and are more likely to persist until graduation.
 Recent data indicates that we are meeting our goal.
-In a recent study, EDGE students were found to graduate at a rate 43 percent higher than students who did not participate in the EDGE program.
+In a recent study, EDGE students were found to graduate at a rate 43% higher than students who did not participate in the EDGE program!

 EDGE is a comprehensive program for all first year residential students under 20 years of age.
 It is an environment conducive to learning, one of friendship, support, fun, encouragement, and warmth.
 EDGE was designed by students, faculty and staff to meet the needs of first year students at UAF.
 The goal of EDGE is student success, not only during their first year, but throughout their college career!